Legal Insurance

 • You're a commercial driver: If you have a commercial driver’s license (CDL) — meaning you work as a driver for a living — you’ll be subject to stricter rules and laws than the general public.1 Certain traffic offenses can lead to CDL revocation, heavy fines, and sometimes jail time.
 With so much at stake, it might be in your best interest to enlist the help of a lawyer.

 • You were driving with a revoked or suspended license: If your license was suspended or revoked at the time of your traffic violation, you could face felony charges.
-The added complexities of this situation may warrant the use of professional legal counsel.
+The added complexities of this situation may warrant the use of professional legal representation.

 • You were driving with an expired license: It’s illegal to drive with an expired license, and the specific penalties for doing so will vary by state.
 You could be charged with an infraction or misdemeanor, and your insurance company may refuse to pay your claims.
 In this case, consulting a lawyer might be your best course of action.